 The places where people shopped in Leicester in the 1940s and 1950s were not much different from the 1930s.
 Shops in the city centre and in the urban neighbourhoods remained very similar and the main difference was in what people consumed.
 Rationing meant that few people had much choice regarding food, clothes and furniture - bread came off the ration in 1948, furniture in 1952, sweets and sugar in 1953, and all food rationing finally stopped in the summer of 1954.
+Purchase Tax, which had been introduced in 1940, added an extra 33% to the cost of many items, although this varied depending on how much the item was regarded as a 'luxury' (this was replaced with VAT in 1973).
 For the basics most people used local neighbourhood shops where, due to a lack of refrigeration, they shopped for food on a daily basis.
 The stability of these neighbourhoods, and an indication of how often the shops were used, is illustrated by the number of people who can still list many of their local shops and the people who ran them.

 From the early 1950s onwards slum clearance in many inner city areas cleared houses, shops and pubs alike, but in the city centre the number and variety of shops, cafes, pubs and clubs changed little until the 1960s.
 Then, a combination of changing leisure and shopping habits, along with planning decisions that redeveloped large sections of the city, signalled the start of the end of the ‘old’ Leicester of plush department stores and fine cafes.